willyrgf/asterisk/README.roibos-cng.txt

 - For inbound streams, generate noise in calls
 - For outbound we can as step 1 just never send any CNG packets
+  - Add CN support in SDP for outbound calls
   - As step 2, add silence detection to calls
   - Measure noise level
   - Start sending CNG